CBW2021 Poster

 What is Children’s Book Week and when does it take place?

-In 2023, Children’s Book Week will celebrate its 104th anniversary.
-We will continue to celebrate with two weeks of events: May 1 to 7 and November 6 to 12.
-Both of 2023’s celebrations will offer resources and celebration ideas to support educators, librarians, booksellers, and caregivers as they continue to work with kids and lift up their communities.
+In 2025, Children’s Book Week is celebrating its 106th anniversary.
+We will celebrate with two weeks of events: May 5 to 11 and November 3 to 9.
+Both of 2025’s celebrations will offer resources and celebration ideas to support educators, librarians, booksellers, and caregivers as they continue to work with kids and lift up their communities.
 Free resources, downloadable materials, and creative ideas will specifically encourage young people to become actively involved in celebrating Children’s Book Week and connecting with their communities in whatever ways are safe.

 Children’s Book Week was launched in 1919 and is the longest-running national literacy initiative in the country.
 In 2019, the 100th anniversary, over 2,000 libraries, bookstores, and schools hosted Book Week story times, activity hours, and more.
 Learn more about Children’s Book Week here.